 In fact, many American visitors to the UK assume that they’re not going to experience culture shock because they speak the same language.

-Not true!
 Culture is more than just the words we use.

 It is the way we express emotion, the daily behaviors we consider acceptable or unacceptable, the beliefs we hold about the world, and the practical processes that help us get through the day (for a great example of this, let’s talk about how in the UK they don’t bag your groceries for you – most Americans aren’t used to this and end up sitting at the end of the grocery lane like deer in the headlights not knowing they’re supposed to do it themselves!)